gcammarota/haunts/README.rst

 .. code-block:: bash

     haunts --help
-    haunts sync --help
+    haunts push --help
     haunts report --help
     haunts check --help
+    haunts report-full
+    haunts mail

 Usage

 .. code-block:: bash

-    haunts sync <SHEET_NAME>
+    haunts push <SHEET_NAME>

-The first time ``haunts sync`` will be run, it just create an `.haunts` folder in your home directory with configuration files inside, then it exits.
+The first time ``haunts push`` will be run, it just create an `.haunts` folder in your home directory with configuration files inside, then it exits.
 You *must* edit the ``~/.haunts/haunts.ini`` file.

 Following run attempts will work normally.